vendia/blog/posts/2021-01-25-supply-chain-visibility-with-vendia-share.md

 Think back to our own experience tracking packages with the big-box stores.
 Missing orders and packages incorrectly marked as delivered are attributable to the same issues that affect corporate logistics… **Incorrect or unavailable data.**

-Without a mechanism to reliably share a consistent view of data with partners that produce, transport, or sell goods, the underlying causes of inventory shrinkage are difficult if not impossible to identify.
-Vendia Unis give us this view.
+The underlying causes of inventory shrinkage are difficult if not impossible to identify without a mechanism to reliably share a consistent view of data with partners that produce, transport, or sell goods.
+Vendia unis give us this view.